Vietnam.vn - Nền tảng quảng bá Việt Nam

 Saddam Kietyongyuth tried to fight back but was helpless as the opponent was too numerous.
 The former boxer went to the police station to report the incident immediately afterwards.

 Thai News reported that the former boxer wanted to fight the attackers one-on-one or take the matter to court.
 A security guard involved in the fight accused Saddam Kietyongyuth of being the provocateur.
-After police warned them, the parties decided to reach a settlement.
+After police warned him, the parties decided to reach a settlement.

 Xiao Ming